kcarchive/kc_archive/README.md

 * Add a live link to kohlchan in thread.html; if expired, don't
 * Add a live link to uploads on kohlchan; if expired, keep the assburger.jpg (requires database rework)
 * Add a response-watching service, preferably through persistent cookies: if user receives a response, notify them through some medium
+* Add a page that lists n amount of the newest threads archived, with a part of their respective OP posts next to them.
+Example:
+    * thread 123456: [countryball] [date] "[post body text stripped of html]"
+    * thread 123457: [countryball] [date] "[post body text stripped of html]"
+    * etc